-When you get yourself such a ‘multi-tool’ of a timekeeper, ergonomics becomes quite important and this watch, I am afraid, will not make you moan with pleasure while setting all the numerous indicators.
+When you get yourself such a ‘multi-tool’ of a timekeeper, ergonomics becomes important and this gadget, I am afraid, will not make you moan with pleasure while setting all the numerous indicators.
 While most functions of the new Deep Blue CALDIVER 500 are operated via the crown (which, by the way, can also be used to manually wind the watch,) the “Months” display, which is placed at 3 o’clock, is set using a water-tight push-piece located just above the crown at 2 hours.
 This is, of course, dictated by the choice of mechanism that powers this particular CALDIVER 500.

 Although for many an ETA 7750 (or one of its many derivatives) still remains a mechanism of choice, guys form Deep Blue decided to employ a high-quality (although mass-produced) self-winding caliber 9100 that was fairly recently presented by the Japanese company Miyota (a brand owned by the famous watchmaker Citizen.)
 The movement was probably chosen in order to keep the chronograph’s price at an acceptably low level without sacrificing its build quality and ability to keep time.